-Other deposits associated with the major supracrustal centre in the southern half of the Kalgoorlie Terrane include the Coolgardie-Kundana Goldfield, Kanowna Belle, 18 km north of Kalgoorlie,
+Other deposits associated with the major supracrustal centre in the southern half of the Kalgoorlie Terrane include those of the Coolgardie-Kundana Goldfield, 35 km to the southwest of Kalgoorlie, including the Mungari mining operation within the Kundana Goldfield, Kanowna Belle, 18 km NE of Kalgoorlie,

 Further north, around Leonora, deposits include the Sons of Gwalia cluster at Leonora; the Tarmoola/King of the Hills deposit 29 km to the NW of Leonora; the now exhausted Harbour Lights was 1.5 km NW of Leonora.